nic0michael/angry-buffalo-cms/README.md

 nico.michael AT arduino DOT org DOT za

-We have recently release a stable version of ABCMS and completed the first set of easy to read and comprehensive documentation for the
+# News

-Administrator and the developer
+We have recently release a stable version of ABCMS and completed the first set of easy to read and comprehensive documentation for the Administrator and the developer

 In short we have taken a few CMS systems looked at their features and their dissadvantages and came up with a new approach with the emphasis on functionality and simplicity

 # SDK Versions